box/box-developer-changelog/2023-12-04-introducing-my-apps-view.md

 * view and copy the application client ID,
 * view the application description,
+* sort custom applications,
-* check the and authorization and enablement status of the application,
+* check the authorization and enablement status of the application,
-* access the configuration, and generate developer tokens.
+* access the configuration and generate developer tokens.

 <!-- more -->